Azithromycin: Pharmacokinetics

 Azithromycin is an acid-stable antibiotic, so it can be taken orally with no need of protection from gastric acids.
-It is readily absorbed, but absorption is greater on an empty stomach.
+The drug is readily absorbed, but absorption is greater on an empty stomach.
 Time to peak concentration (T_{max}) in adults is 2.1 to 3.2 hours for oral dosage forms.
 Due to its high concentration in phagocytes, azithromycin is actively transported to the site of infection.
 During active phagocytosis, large concentrations are released.
 The concentration of azithromycin in the tissues can be over 50 times higher than in plasma due to ion trapping and its high lipid solubility.
 Azithromycin's half-life allows a large single dose to be administered and yet maintain bacteriostatic levels in the infected tissue for several days.

 Following a single dose of 500 mg, the apparent terminal elimination half-life of azithromycin is 68 hours.
 Biliary excretion of azithromycin, predominantly unchanged, is a major route of elimination.
 Over the course of a week, about 6% of the administered dose appears as an unchanged drug in urine.

 History

-A team of researchers at the pharmaceutical company Pliva in Zagreb, Croatia discovered azithromycin in 1980.
+A team of researchers at the pharmaceutical company Pliva in Zagreb, Yugoslavia discovered azithromycin in 1980.
 The company Pliva patented it in 1981.
 In 1986, Pliva and Pfizer signed a licensing agreement, which gave Pfizer exclusive rights for the sale of azithromycin in Western Europe and the United States.
 Pliva put its azithromycin on the market in Central and Eastern Europe.
 Pfizer launched azithromycin under Pliva's license in other markets under the brand name Zithromax in 1991.
 Patent protection ended in 2005.